A-Mazing-Game/A-Mazing-Game/3D Beginner/readme.txt

 Linear interpolation / Dot Product: When a player gets close to a ghost, the ghost stops moving and faces the player: Tyler Christenson

+Particle effect: There is a particle effect that follows the player.
+Sarah Hartley